This biennial festival is a moment of purification and exorcism to which the whole village is invited.

 LIE LA TATOMDJA Festival

-It is the promotion of Baham culture in its essential aspects, the specific objectives being: -the highlighting of Baham cultural wealth; the gathering of Baham people around what they have in common; the contribution by the specificities of Baham culture to the enrichment and influence of national culture.
+It is the promotion of Baham culture in its essential aspects, the specific objectives being: -the highlighting of Baham cultural wealth; the gathering of Baham people around what they have… Continue reading LIE LA TATOMDJA Festival

 Festival NEKANG PE MUNGOUM

 In the Nguemba language, this word means “power” and “magic”.
 It also designates the care produced by healers of authentic power.
-Its rite, instituted by forefathers, applies exclusively to boys (although it is their mothers and grandmothers who prepare the ingredients), in ceremonies that are not public.
-Initiation into NEKANG shows that a boy has… Continue reading Festival NEKANG PE MUNGOUM
+Its rite, instituted by forefathers, applies exclusively to boys… Continue reading Festival NEKANG PE MUNGOUM

 NGOU NGUONG Festival

 It’s a journey of initiation designed to safeguard and reinvigorate our traditions.
-Through this event, we revisit our traditions, reframe our values, and present an intimate face of our people through our cultural achievements.
+Through this event, we revisit our traditions, reframe our values, and present an intimate face of our people… Continue reading NGOU NGUONG Festival

 Taro Festival

 The name “Taro” refers to the traditional dish “crushed taro”, which has become a staple of confreries and secret totemic societies.
-This biennial festival is also an occasion for sharing and communion with other “sister” communities.
+This biennial festival is also an occasion for sharing… Continue reading Taro Festival

 GWOUO’O GWOUONG Festival